NicksFlutterAcademy/black_jack/README.md

   "cards/A4.png": 11,
 };
 ```
->This is a project part of Nick's Flutter Course.
+>This is a project part of the [Flutter & Dart Course](https://www.udemy.com/course/mobile-app-development-with-flutter/).